February 4, 2025

 On ocean waters, maintaining posture and body position is particularly important because the sea’s constant undulation can tempt a paddler to slump or lose core engagement (similar to what can occur on a bicycle or motorcycle on a long ride).

 While core engagement seems like “common sense,” it is rarely how novice kayakers paddle.
-Whether you are learning how to paddle a sit on top kayak or a traditional sit inside design, activating core muscles requires conscious effort, especially for those of us who aren’t bounding to CrossFit class twice weekly.
+Whether you are learning how to paddle a sit-on-top kayak or a traditional sit-inside kayak, activating core muscles requires conscious effort, especially for those of us who aren’t bounding to CrossFit class twice weekly.
+Kayaking can be great exercise activity.

 You’ll want a strong and durable paddle to use as you hit those ocean waters.
 The Carlisle Magic Plus is a great choice.